Relocating without First Establishing Paternity

 If you are a mother of a child who was born out of wedlock and you relocate outside the state of Florida prior to a legal action being filed, the Father of the child can file a Petition to Establish Paternity with a request for relief that includes returning the child to Florida within six months of removing the child.
 So, just when you thought that taking that fantastic job out of the court’s jurisdiction was a great idea, there is a possibility that the courts may in fact order that the child be returned to the jurisdiction where he or she was born or where you last resided.
 This is not what you had planned.
 But, not abiding by the court’s order can further complicate matters, especially if an order for enforcement and contempt is issued.

-Avoiding High Conflict Paternity Matters
+Avoiding High Conflict Paternity Matters in Tampa Bay

 “The very best way to avoid high conflict paternity matters is to legally establish paternity as soon as possible.”

 When there are minor children involved in a divorce or family law matter, things can become contentious between parents.
 This is especially true when boundaries and parental responsibilities have not been legally established or practiced.
 This is why that in most cases, establishing legal paternity as early as possible can be helpful.
 To find out if this is the right course for you to take, consult with a Tampa Paternity Lawyer.
 Hiring the best child custody lawyer in Tampa Florida for you, will be beneficial.

 Read: How to Legally Establish Paternity in Florida.

 There are many benefits to legally establishing paternity in Florida.
 Although it may not seem necessary at first, establishing paternity can be the best defense to avoiding future conflicts between unmarried parents.
 You may have an amicable relationship with the other parent, who would NEVER do anything to disrupt timeshare or support— until they do.
 Without a court order, your only option is to establish paternity.
 Without an order, you cannot enforce timesharing or child support simply on a verbal promise.